-Additional information is required for groups of 3,000 or more primary potential members requesting to be added to a multiple common bond credit union.
+As such, NCUA requires additional information when a multiple common bond credit union applies to add a group of 3,000 or more primary potential members.
 For groups between 3,000 and 4,999 potential members, NCUA requires documentation indicating the group has a lack of available subsidies, interest among the group's members, and sufficient resources.
-For such cases the NCUA will accept a written statement indicating these conditions exist as sufficient documentation the group cannot form its own credit union.
-Groups with 5,000 or more members will be subject to the standard application process as discussed later in this chapter, requiring a group to fully describe its inability to establish a new single common bond credit union.
+For such cases NCUA, in its discretion, will accept a written statement indicating these conditions exist as sufficient documentation the group cannot form its own credit union.
+Groups with 5,000 or more members will be subject to the standard document requirements as discussed later in this chapter, requiring a group to fully describe its inability to establish a new single common bond credit union.